jameshfisher/jameshfisher.com/_posts/2017-02-12-what-are-lamport-timestamps.md

   - c
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  Lamport timestamps measure time and causality in distributed systems.
+Timestamps are assigned to events, with the property that if event A happened-before event B, then A's timestamp is less than B's.
 ---

 [I wrote about the happened-before relation](/2017/02/10/happened-before/) and [about processes and messages in this model](/2017/02/11/are-processes-and-messages-different/).
 Happened-before gives us a way to think about time and causality.
 But how can we _measure_ those things?